affinda/affinda-python/docs/models.md

  "false", will return an empty data object which can be polled at the GET endpoint until processing is complete.
 :vartype wait: bool
-:ivar identifier: Specify a custom identifier for the document.
+:ivar identifier: Deprecated in favor of ``customIdentifier``.
 :vartype identifier: str
+:ivar custom_identifier: Specify a custom identifier for the document if you need one, not required to be unique.
+:vartype custom_identifier: str
 :ivar file_name: Optional filename of the file.
 :vartype file_name: str
 :ivar expiry_time: The date/time in ISO-8601 format when the document will be automatically